routingblog/arbitration/content/docs/problems.md

 - Average outcome in mandatory arbitration is only 16 percent of that in the federal courts and 7 percent of that in state courts [^7]

 - The mandatory arbitration–litigation gap in outcomes has a direct effect on the ability of individual workers to recover compensation for the injuries they have suffered. [^9]

+- When they win against repeat player employers, employees recover only 11% of their claims.
+When they win in cases involving one-shot employers, they recover 48% of their claims. [^12]

+- Arbitrators feel beholden to companies.
+Beneath every decision is the threat of losing business. [^13]

+- Arbitrators habitually handle cases for the same corporate defendants over the course of four years.

 # Class Actions